tomoki/Shiranui/README.md

 ## compile it.
 Shiranui has shiranui to C++ compiler.
-But,some function in shiranui is not supported
+But,some functions in shiranui are not supported
+For example,

 - closure (function + environment)